tanglj86/hl/nuttx/configs/myboard/README.txt

 On-board SRAM
 -------------
-The STM32F4Discovery has no on-board SRAM.
+The myboard has no on-board SRAM.
 The information here is only for reference in case you choose to add some.

 Configuration Options